Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 ##### Students:

-- Ideal for conducting surveys for academic research, gathering peer feedback, or collecting data for projects, assignments, and theses.
+- Ideal for conducting surveys for academic research, gathering peer feedback, or collecting data for projects, and assignments.
-- Useful for group work, where students can collaborate on surveys and analyze responses together.
+- Useful for group work, where students can collaborate on surveys and analyse responses together.

 ##### Individuals:

-- Perfect for personal insights, self-reflection, and hobby-related topics like fitness tracking, lifestyle choices, or creative writing polls.
 - Enables individuals to run informal surveys for friends, social media followers, or community groups.

 ##### Businesses: